The British Museum | Free-To-Visit Museum Charting Human Civilisation

 WHAT’S ON NOW

 Besides the permanent collection, there’s also a steady flow of visiting exhibitions (which usually cost just shy of £20).
 These temporary galleries span everything from Japanese manga to Aztec gold, bringing together loan items from around the world as well as throwing the spotlight onto some of the British Museum’s own treasures.
-Currently, you can check out Burma to Myanmar, a millenium-spanning survey of the crafts, history and trading links that have formed this country, so beleaguered today (until 11th February 2024).
+Coming up next is Silk Roads, an exhibition delving into the complex trade networks that crossed continents from 500 – 1000AD, opening 26th September.

-Head down on a Friday evening, and you can look around the exhibition – and the permanent collection – after hours (with cocktails and themed activities, of course).
+Head down on a Friday evening, and you can look around any exhibitions – and the permanent collection – after hours (with cocktails and themed activities, of course).
 In fact, the British Museum is pretty big on events in general – every day plays host to both free and ticketed Q&As, mini lectures, and hands-on workshops.
 Heck, you can even go all-out and learn Latin.

 Carpe diem.